QCDIS/DevOpsTutorial/README.md

 "containerization".
 Docker uses the resource isolation features of the Linux kernel to allow independent "containers" to run within a Linux instance.

+### kubernetes
+Kubernetes is an open-source container-orchestration system for automating computer application deployment, scaling, and management.

 ### Python Virtualenv
 Virtualenv is a tool to create isolated Python environments.
 The basic problem being addressed is one of dependencies and versions.
 Virtualenv creates an environment that has its own installation directories, that doesn't share libraries with other virtualenv environments.

 ## Preparation